slow-session/wellington.session.nz/tunes_archive.md

 // Get the modal
 var modal = document.getElementById("myModal");

-// Get the button that opens the modal var btn = document.getElementById("myBtn");

 // Get the <span> element that closes the modal var span = document.getElementsByClassName("close")[0];

-// When the user clicks on the button, open the modal btn.onclick = function() {
-  modal.style.display = "block";
-}

 // When the user clicks on <span> (x), close the modal span.onclick = function() {